Avalunch/Avalunch.github.io/index.md

 Our goal is to follow a similar data model of [Techfolios](http://techfolios.github.io/).
 As an out-of-the-box feature, we intend to include a checkbox style ```Preferences``` page and ```Admin``` page.
 Using these forms, event handlers will control a JSON object with a UUID, which can then be referenced against when performing Map-Reduces against our item database.

+The data model will include two ```Collections``` that will be used to create the dynamic experience of this application.
+One collection named ```Users``` will contain objects with keys of true or false values for ```Preferences``` offered inside the application.
+This will then be used to query a second collection named ```Items``` which will contain objects of keys of properties about food items in the school-wide menu.

+By using a data-first model, our team is believed to gain a factor toward a more enjoyable, and agile development experience.

 ### [CSS](#css)<a name="css"></a>